Treora/dom-highlight-range/README.md

 not merged again).

 Parameters:
-- `rangeObject`: a Range whose start and end containers are text nodes.
+- `range`: a Range whose start and end containers are text nodes.
-- `highlightElement`: the element used to wrap text nodes.
+- `tagName`: the element used to wrap text nodes.
 Defaults to `'mark'`.
 - `attributes`: an Object defining any attributes to be set on the wrapper elements.

 ## Example usage